zampolli75/indigo/_posts/2017-04-09-rstudio-server-installation.md

 ## Installing and Configuring Java
 Java is a dependency for some popular libraries, such as *OpenNLP*.
-With the following command you can install Java 8.
+With the following command, you can install Java 8.

 {% highlight shell %}
 $ sudo apt-get install openjdk-8-*
 {% endhighlight %}

-In order to configure Java for R we have set all Java variables.
+To configure Java for R we have set all Java variables.
 Here are some resources gather while understanding how to configure Java correctly: [IBM - Installing R](https://www.ibm.com/support/knowledgecenter/en/SSPT3X_3.0.0/com.ibm.swg.im.infosphere.biginsights.install.doc/doc/install_install_r.html), [Stack Overflow](http://stackoverflow.com/questions/34212378/installation-of-rjava), [Stack Overflow](http://stackoverflow.com/questions/16438073/unable-to-install-rjava-in-r-3-0-in-ubuntu-13-04).